John Freemyer, County Surveyor

 Land Parcel Mapping

-Surveying and Mapping prepares and maintains Carver County maps known as Half Section Maps.
-These maps cover the entire county, and depict all tax parcels and public road corridors.
-Maps can be viewed at the Government Center and are available for purchase (see Fee Schedule for additional information, click here for a sample map in PDF format).
+Surveying and Mapping prepares and maintains maps known as Half Section Maps, They cover the entire county, and depict all tax parcels and public road corridors.
+The maps can be viewed and downloaded online by Township or Half-Section here.